edvind/minecraft-service/README.md

 Minecraft service
 =================

-A Minecraft server init script for debian based distributions that aims to be a simple and robust script with basic functionality of starting, stopping, restarting and checking the status of a server.
+A Minecraft server init script for debian based distributions that aims to be a simple and robust service with basic functionality of starting, stopping, restarting and checking the status of a server.

 This script does not provide fancy features such as backup or ramdisk, there's already a plethora of great scripts that can handle those kind of features.
 Instead, this script provides a simple base that doesn't require any extra installs and can be used for writing your own customized server environment.